djlittle825/Deployed-LAMP-Stack-on-AWS/README.md

 16. **SQL Workbench**:
     - Utilized SQL Workbench to import data into the MySQL database.

-Repository: The reference diagram and deployment scripts for this project are available in the GitHub repository.
+**Repository**: The reference diagram and deployment scripts for this project are available in the GitHub repository.
 Please refer to the repository for detailed instructions on deploying a LAMP Stack website on AWS infrastructure.

-Conclusion: By following the instructions and utilizing the provided resources, you can successfully deploy a static HTML web application on AWS, ensuring high availability, security, and scalability.
+**Conclusion**: By following the instructions and utilizing the provided resources, you can successfully deploy a LAMP Stack web application on AWS, ensuring high availability, security, and scalability.